fbpx

 Close up of lanterns in the Grand Bazaar in Istanbul in Winter

-Go Shopping At the Grand Bazaar
+Go Shopping at the Grand Bazaar

 No trip to Istanbul is complete without visiting the Grand Bazaar, one of the largest and oldest covered markets in the world.
 It was constructed in 1455 and covers over 60 streets with over 4000 shops.
 Now that is a shopaholic’s dream!